type

 Nicoya, Costa Rica

-Despite being considered a poor region, Nicoya, Costa Rica is recognized as a blue zone where residents regularly live past 100 years through their lifestyle practices of having life plans, plant-based diets, daily movement, and strong social connections.
-The discovery led me to explore how low-income Americans could potentially adopt similar practices to improve their life expectancy and close the longevity gap with wealthier populations.
+Despite being considered a poor region, Nicoya, Costa Rica is recognized as a blue zone where residents regularly live past 100 years through their lifestyle practices.

 02 Define